Skip to footer content

 Both iTextSharp and IronPDF libraries provide a wide range of features and functionalities to create, edit, and manipulate PDF documents.
 However, IronPDF has several advantages over iTextSharp, which make it a preferred choice for working with PDF documents in C#.

-Editing PDF Files iTextSharp and IronPDF
+Editing PDF Files Using iTextSharp and IronPDF

 Now that we have discussed the differences between iTextSharp and IronPDF, let's take a look at how to edit PDF files using both libraries.
 We will go through examples of adding text, form fields, and filling out forms in an existing PDF document using iTextSharp and IronPDF.

-Editing PDF Files using iTextSharp
+Editing PDF Files Using iTextSharp

 Prerequisites